Best Dictation Apps for macOS in 2026: Complete Guide (Free & Paid)

 Price: Free with macOS

 Press fn twice and start talking.
-Apple's dictation is already on your Mac and works in most text fields.
+Apple’s dictation is already on your macOS and works in most text fields.

 What’s good: